greatfish01/Image-Editor/README.md

 Clone this repository to your local machine.
 Open the project in your preferred IDE.
 3. Run the Application
-Locate and run the Main.java file to launch the GUI application.
+Locate and run the ImageTest.java file to launch the GUI application.